Volzy/git-styleguide/README.md

 #### Summary (mandatory)
 Summarize in max 50 characters

 > Why?
-Because this keeps summaries trimmed and overview using `git log --oneline`
+Because this keeps summaries trimmed and keep a nice overview using `git log --oneline`

 Use present tense (e.g. "Add", "Remove", "Fix", "Refactor")